smartin015/makerhouse_network/README.md

 * Some basic networking (e.g. how to find a remote device's IP address and SSH into it)
 * Linux command line fundamentals (navigating to files, opening and editing them, and running commands)
-* It's also useful to know what DHCP is and how to configure it and subnets in your router, for the optional network setup step.
+* It's also useful to know what DHCP is and how to configure it and subnets in your router, for the optional network setup step

-Even if you have advanced knowledge of kubernetes, be prepared to spend several hours on initial setup, plus an hour or two here and there to further refine it.
+Be prepared to spend several hours on initial setup, plus an hour or two here and there for further refinements.

 ## 1.1: Purchasing the Hardware

 For the cluster network, you will need:

-* A gigabit ethernet switch with as many ports as the number of nodes in your cluster, plus one (such as [this one](https://www.amazon.com/gp/product/B0000BVYT3/))
+* A gigabit ethernet switch with as many ports as nodes in your cluster, plus one (such as [this one](https://www.amazon.com/gp/product/B0000BVYT3/))
 * An ethernet cable connected to your existing network

 For each node, you will need: